 At Jōgyōdō Hall, you can worship the Amida Buddha as well as the four bodhisattvas.
 And if you are really lucky, you will also be able to meet the hidden Deity – Matarajin.

 The temple only opens up to the back of the hall, where Matarajin is exhibited to the public every 33 years.
-He is not only a God who looks after the areas’ harvest, but he also protects the Buddhist praxis and halls!
+He is not only a God who looks after the area’s harvest but also protects the Buddhist praxis and halls!

 In front of the Jōgyōdō Hall, there is a bell tower.
-With 500 yen, you will be able to write your wishes on a wooden plate and offer them to the Buddhas and Matarajin.
+With 500 yen, you can write your wishes on a wooden plate and offer them to the Buddhas and Matarajin.
 The small ritual ends with you joining your hands together to show your appreciation and ring the bell (^_-)-☆.

 Festivals and Events at Motsuji Temple

 There are several festivals and events held at Motsuji Temple throughout the year.

 Most of the events have rich cultural elements involved.
 So if you happen to travel to Iwate Prefecture around those dates, you will probably want to plan your visit to Hiraizumi accordingly (=ﾟωﾟ)ﾉ.